 Narrator tags are a built-in tool if you want to keep the book files all in the same place, but separate the narrators’ pickups into different tabs in the proofing report, or separate .html files in the pickup packets.

-For each annotation that you want associated with a specific narrator, add the @narrator1 (@narrator2, @narrator3, etc).
+For each annotation that you want associated with a specific narrator, add @narrator1 (@narrator2, @narrator3, etc) into your tags list.

-When you hit the export buttons, the separation will happen automatically in your reports.
+When you hit the export buttons, the separation will happen automatically in your reports in separate tabs.

 Watch this video - Multinarrator Approaches - to get a more detailed overview of multinarrator projects in progress.